Linyi Shandong, China Travel Guide

 Linyi has large public hospitals (e.g., Linyi People's Hospital).
 Communication might pose challenges without a Chinese speaker; a Translation app helps.

-Smaller clinics are available for minor ailments.
+Smaller there are clinics available for minor ailments.

 Dial 120 for ambulance services.
 This connects you to emergency medical dispatchers.